boonen/demos/postgres-k8s/README.md

 Let's say we want to migrate from 9.6 to 10.
 There's no clear documentation on how to update a running Postgres cluster on Kubernetes.
 The Patroni repository has an issue with a [short explanantion](https://github.com/zalando/patroni/issues/424), but the targeted setup does not include the postres-operator.
 However, this would be a good starting point for tests.

+### Deleting the cluster

+If you want to start a new test, you can always delete the Minikube cluster and start from scratch.
+This will however take 5-10 minutes.
+You can also remove the database cluster that is being managed by the PostgreSQL Operator.
+Then you can change the settings for a new cluster and spin off a new cluster.
+Deleting a cluster is done using (the cluster name is defined in the YAML file with the *Deployment* descriptor:

+    kubectl -n zalando delete postgresl geodanmaps-orggeodb-cluster.yaml

 ## Crunchy Data stack